acekorg/bicycleShop/README.md

 > Here is an incomplete list of all the parts

-I will keep partType and productType enums so that I can limit the options.
+I will keep `partType` and `productType` enums so that I can limit the options.
-It says "incomplete" list but I would discuss over this to have it fixed because if it's a free text input, it would be very prone to errors.
+It says "incomplete" list but I would discuss over this to have fixed number of types because if it's a free text input, it would be very prone to errors.
 Usually after having many products wording and case inconsistencies appear and data consistency and integrity is broken.
 I have added constraints at the bottom of the SQL schema.

-In case PRODUCT TYPES or PART TYPES need to be fully admin-editable, then we should introduce tables for them respectively.
+ *In case PRODUCT TYPES or PART TYPES need to be fully admin-editable, then we should introduce tables for them respectively.
-Then when creating products or parts a type drop-down selection from these tables should be offered.
+Then when creating products or parts, a type drop-down selection from these tables should be offered.
 And for editing the data in these tables separate UI in the admin panel should be created.
-But I didn't went in this direction at this point.
+But I didn't went in this direction at this point.*

-For the part name I assumed that free string input is fine because at this point there will be no querying done based on this field.
+For the part name I assumed that free string input is fine because at this point there will be no querying done based on this field anyway.

 > Some can be out of stock